zcash/halo2/book/src/design/circuit/gadgets/ecc/fixed-base-scalar-mul.md

 \end{aligned}
 $$

-Since we don't directly witness this decomposition, we must range-constrain the difference at each step of the running sum.
+Since we don't directly witness the three-bit values, we must range-constrain the difference at each step of the running sum.
 We also constrain the final output of the running sum to be $0$.
 $$
 \begin{array}{|c|l|}
 \hline